delta-io/delta/protocol_rfcs/README.md

 When the success criteria are met, then the protocol can be finalized by making a PR to make the following changes:
 -  Closely validate that the protocol spec changes are actually consistent with the production implementation.
 -  Cross-link the PR with the original issue with "closes #xxx" as now we are ready to close the issue.
+In addition, update the title of the issue to say `[ACCEPTED]` to make it obvious how the proposal was resolved.
 -  Update `protocol.md`.
 -  Move the RFC doc to the `accepted` subdirectory, and update the state in index.md.
 -  Remove the temporary/preview suffix like `-dev` in the table feature name from all the code.

 However, if the RFC is to be rejected, then make a PR to do the following changes:
+- Cross-link the PR with the original issue with "closes #xxx" as now we are ready to close the issue.
+In addition, update the title of the issue to say `[REJECTED]` to make it obvious how the proposal was resolved.
  - Move the RFC doc to the `rejected` subdirectory.
  - Update the state in `index.md`.
  - Remove any experimental/preview code related to the feature.